-Normal services will resume on Monday 8 March 2021.
+Normal services resumed on Monday 8 March 2021.

 The school transport team is following the Gov.UK guidance - Transport to school and other places of education 2020-2021 academic year.
 Schools are following advice from the DfE and Public Health England.
 We are working together regarding the provision of school transport.

 Dedicated transport to schools usually carries the same group of children on a regular basis.
 They do not mix with the general public.
 This helps limit the number of other people with whom they come into contact.
 For this reason the government have set rules for dedicated home to school transport that are different from those for public transport.

 Please work with your provider to make transport work for you and your child.
 Transport arrangements are under constant review and we will continue to work with schools to follow the DfE and Public Health England.

 We can provide eligible children or young people with help to get to school.
 Our Independent Travel Trainers can help teach a young person with special needs how to travel to and from school or college on their own, usually using public transport.

 Children of compulsory school age (Reception to Year 11)

 - Live permanently in Solihull;

 - Be of compulsory school age (Reception to year 11); and go to their nearest suitable school.

 To be eligible for support they must also either: